How to Add Resale Value to Your Vancouver Home

 4. Updates and Maintenance

 In Vancouver, you’ll find a mixture of new and older properties.
 Why do the newer homes sell faster, you might ask?
 Because they are updated, well kept, and have less chance of being a hazardous environment.
 A few top upgrades to consider when making changes are a worn down kitchen, scuffed up baseboards, archaic bathrooms, and even the air-conditioning situation.
+Check out our blog post about laminate vs. hardwood flooring here if you are thinking about doing some updates on your property.
 Make sure your home is up to speed with safety regulations and spruce up any tattered items (like faucets or knobs) that you can think of; this will add resale value to your home, for sure.

 5. Curb Appeal